-As noted throughout this paper and throughout The Mental Health and Substance Use Services System Needs Assessment, the California health care system is complex, multilayered and multi-faceted.
-Most Medi-Cal physical health care is organized through managed care plans at the county level, while mental health is organized through county MHPs and substance use services are organized through the fee-for-service DMC program administered by county alcohol and drug administrators.
-Most counties in California have a direct role in overseeing both the mental health and the DMC program, although in some situations the state contracts directly with providers in some counties for some services.
+As noted throughout this paper and throughout Needs Assessment, the California health care system is complex, multi-layered and multi-faceted.
+Most Medi-Cal physical health care is organized through managed care plans at the county level, while specialty mental health is organized through county MHPs and substance use services are organized through the DMC program, primarily administered by county alcohol and drug administrators.
+Most counties in California47 have a direct role in overseeing both the mental health and the DMC program, although in some situations the state contracts directly with providers in some counties for some services.

 Many counties also operate LIHP plans for expansion population enrollment in Medi-Cal under the 1115 Bridge to Reform waiver.
 These LIHP plans have limited mental health benefits, (although some have voluntarily implemented more robust mental health benefits), and a smaller number of LIHPs have varying degrees of substance use service benefits.

-Individual Medi-Cal enrollees (and new enrollees) can and do receive services from two or more plans at the same time (e.g., physical health from one plan, mental health and/or substance use disorder services from a county MHP or DMC provider).
+Individual Medi-Cal enrollees can and do receive services from two or more plans at the same time (e.g., physical health from one plan, mental health and/or substance use disorder services from a county MHP or DMC provider).
 In addition, individual service participants could be receiving both Medi-Cal reimbursed services and state/county reimbursed services at the same time.